Betty Wright: Breakthrough

 About a year later, Wright released her signature song "Clean Up Woman", written by Clarence Reid and Willie Clarke and recorded when she was 17.
 The record reached number two on the R&B charts, where it stayed for eight weeks.
 It crossed over to the pop charts, peaking at number six and staying on the Billboard Hot 100 for 14 weeks.
 It eventually sold over 1 million copies and was certified gold on December 30, 1971, nine days after the singer turned 18.
 Wright struggled with a successful follow-up until 1972 when the single "Baby Sitter" (one of Wright's first compositions) reached the top 50 of the Hot 100 and peaked at number six on the R&B charts.
 Another hit that emerged during this early period was 1973's "Let Me Be Your Lovemaker", which peaked at number 55 on the Hot 100 and number 10 on the R&B chart.
 It was the first instance (after "Baby Sitter") where Wright showed off her powerful whistle register vocals.
 Another successful composition was the proto-disco number "Where is the Love?" (co-written by Wright, with producers Harry Wayne Casey and Richard Finch, from KC & The Sunshine Band).
 This peaked at number 15 on the R&B chart, number-two on the dance charts and crossed over to the UK, peaking at number 25, leading Wright to perform overseas.
 Wright later won the Best R&B Song Grammy Award for composing "Where is the Love?".

+A second prominent overseas hit was another proto-disco number "Shoorah!
+Shoorah!", issued on Alston and written by Allen Toussaint.
+Both songs appeared on one of Wright's most popular albums, Danger High Voltage, released in late 1974.